danielnorberg/tako/README.rst

     http://www.infochimps.com/datasets/the-million-song-dataset-10k-songs-subset

 Using tako-cluster we can quickly get a Tako cluster up and running on a single machine.
 I'll use the local_cluster.yaml with a proxy on port 8080.
-Note: running a sizable tako cluster locally can be resource intensive.
+Note: running a sizable tako cluster locally is resource intensive.
 Run a smaller cluster if using a machine with limited resources, e.g. a VirtualBox/VMWare instance.
+The following test run has been successfully executed on a virtual machine with 4GB ram and 20GB disk.
+YMMV.

 ::